 Now and the future

 “My ambition is to start my own business and make a mobile phone app.
 I went to St Mungo’s Recovery College and they gave me a mentor who has been helping me with my business plan.
-It’s been brilliant, and I feel like I’m achieving my goals one by one.
-I’ve also been accepted for my Master’s degree in 3D animation starting in September 2018."
+It’s been brilliant, and I feel like I’m achieving my goals one by one."

 Share this page